 Who can get a Start Up Loan?

 You are eligible to apply for a Start Up Loan if:

 - you live in the United Kingdom

-- you have a business that is not yet trading or under two years old.
+- you have a business that is not yet trading or under three years old.

 How do Start Up Loans work?

 Start Up Loans work the same way as any other personal loan.
 You borrow a certain amount of money and agree to repay it over a fixed period of time.